Bringing and defending claims for unfair or wrongful dismissal

 National statistics show, and we know from our own experience, that the vast majority of cases settle prior to a final hearing, indeed a lot of cases settle prior to a claim being issued in the employment tribunal.

 At Berry & Lamberts we have an experienced team of qualified solicitors who deal with a whole range of employment issues including running dismissal cases.
-We also have strong links with various barrister chambers and with our Lawnet partners, which ensures that we have access to a breadth of knowledge and experience which enables us to deal with even the most complex cases.
+We also have strong links with various barristers’ chambers and with our Lawnet partners, which ensures that we have access to a breadth of knowledge and experience, this enables us to deal with even the most complex cases.

 Simple case: £6,000 – £10,000 (excluding VAT)